Production IT systems should be

 Many systems work day-to-day but become fragile when something needs to change.
 I help turn fragile infrastructure into systems that teams can safely operate, change, and trust.

-Signs your infrastructure is more fragile than it appears
+Signs your systems are more fragile than they appear

 These patterns usually don’t fail immediately - but they increase risk over time.